Amsterdam/amsterdam-react-maps/docs/CONTRIBUTING.md

 3. `yarn start` this will start a webpack-dev-server

 Note that we have two directories:
-1. [`example`](../example), which contains our 'recipes'.
+1. [`examples`](examples), which contains our 'recipes'.
 If you need to create a recipe, mind that you're supposed to create a page per feature / functionality.
 In case you first want to showcase a feature's functionality, but don't want users to use this yet, make sure you add this to the example's description (eg. adding "Prototype*")
-2. [`src`](../src), where we can export our compound-components / utilities / configurations for amsterdam-specific map-related projects.
+2. [`src`](packages/arm-core), where we can export our compound-components / utilities / configurations for amsterdam-specific map-related projects.
 Please keep in mind that we strive to create components / utilities / configurations as generic as possible!

 ## Troubleshooting